paulruesing/paulruesing/README.md

 **Physical AI and robotics**, **sensor fusion**, **diffusion models**, **physics-informed neural networks** - and roles where I can build something that matters with genuine ownership.

-📍 Based in Zürich.
+📍 Based in Zurich.
 Feel free to reach out.
 📫 pr@paulruesing.de